theobald-software/theobald-software.github.io/content/_en/yunio/introduction.md

 ### Basic Functionality - Architecture

-Extractions are the main entities in Xtract Universal.
+Extractions are the main entities in YunIO.
 An [extraction](./getting-started/define-a-table-extraction) is a combination of a source (SAP system), destination (e.g., SQL server) and a defined extraction type (e.g., [Table](./table)).

 A source represents a [connection to an SAP System](./introduction/sap-connection).
 A [destination](./destinations) represents a connection to a target environment.

-Using Xtract Universal contains two main phases:
+Using YunIO contains two main phases:
 - Design phase
 - Execution phase